Sharparam/chatrix/README.md

 ## Usage
 ### Using the API class `Chatrix::Matrix`
-This implementation is currently very basic and exposes all the endpoints in the `Matrix` class.
+This implementation is currently very basic and exposes all the endpoints in the `Matrix` class and some sub-classes available as attributes on the main `Matrix` class.
 Example usage:

 ```ruby
 # Uses the standard matrix.org homeserver